sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 10. If you come back and feel like the structure needs to change, as it often does, you can then visually from a high level move these written sections around and feel what might work without getting stuck in the nitty gritty.
 11. Once you are feeling comfortable with this essays structure and message, you may then need to add more complex referencing etc to it.
 I would personally move it over to a libre or office setup, but see what works for you.
 These steps are more about smoothly growing and structuring the idea.

 ---
+# Batool Approaches: (will expland)

+## Iterating complexity of notes
+1) Resource-bound notes (through annotator, physical sticky notes, canvas cards. etc)

+These notes will only make sense when viewed against the original resource.

+2) Discrete, irreducible complete thoughts.
+These start to form idea-based links with each other

+These are full sentences in your own words, that do not make verbal references to the original source. (eg. not saying things like "this concept is important", but names the concept) but keeps links to the original note or resource note.

+These notes should be comprehensible if read by themselves, but as they are still notes, they will have wiki links to other related ideas (that sit in their own notes)

+3) Output oriented writing compiling those notes, links become citations.
+This steps usually compiles the content of the wiki-linked notes into one longer "page style" note

+At this point, your notes are larger

+---

 # Maybe add:

 Writing
-- creating your own text from a lot of reading.
+- creating your own text from a lot of reading (I added this under Batool Approches)

-- Miro boards offering visual links vs idea-based linked with hyper links in obsidian.
+- Miro boards offering visual links vs idea-based linked with hyper links in obsidian. (can remove this or move it to [[03_Plugins#Canvas - Both]])
 - Ideation & Inspiration
 	- Canvas + different layouts of notes
-		- Plans dg.
-Teaching plan